Boredom at Work

 Dual-Nozzle Switching System

-Both nozzles reach 300°C, powered by a proprietary PMSM servo motor that samples torque and position 20,000 times per second.
-This enables printing with engineering materials like nylon, ABS, ASA, and carbon-fiber composites.
+Both nozzles reach 300°C with a 120°C heated bed, powered by a proprietary PMSM servo motor that samples torque and position 20,000 times per second.
+This enables printing with engineering materials like nylon, ABS, ASA, PC, and carbon-fiber composites at speeds up to 1000 mm/s.

 31 Sensors and Dynamic Flow Calibration